-to understand this covenantal relationship through a "God everything and man nothing" formula as a description of grace, says Barth.
-This "is not merely a "shocking simplification" but complete nonsense".
-Barth insisted that God "does not play the part of the tyrant" toward the creature87.
+grace, subordinating their operations to the specific operation which constitutes the history of the covenant of grace".
+The covenant of grace gives human actions their form, but, as Johnson notes, it does not violate the integrity of these actions as creaturely actions.
+The temptation is to understand this covenantal relationship through a 'God everything and man nothing' formula as a description of grace, says Barth.
+This "is not merely a 'shocking simplification' but complete nonsense".
+Barth insisted that God "does not play the part of the tyrant" toward the creature.
 "Man is not nothing.
 He is God's man.
 He is accepted by God.
 He is recognized as himself a free subject, a subject who has been made free once and for all by his restoration as the faithful covenant partner of God".

-God's "mighty deeds" in and through Israel, Jesus, and the Church, are not a narratival vacuity, but concrete, covenantal reality that cannot proceed without God's fellow covenant partners, precisely because they are God's "mighty deeds" in and through Israel, Jesus, and the Church.
-As John Webster observes, "Barth's "contextualism" is not some kind of principled pluralism but a simple limitation of the theology of freedom to the description of the encounter between this God -Father, Son and Holy Spirit, whose life is actual as a power which generates human freedom- and this human being - the one whose liberation is a summons to responsibility"89.
+God's 'mighty deeds' in and through Israel, Jesus, and the Church, are not a narratival vacuity, but concrete, covenantal reality that cannot proceed without God's fellow covenant partners, precisely because they are God's 'mighty deeds' in and through Israel, Jesus, and the Church.
+As John Webster observes, "Barth's 'contextualism' is not some kind of principled pluralism but a simple limitation of the theology of freedom to the description of the encounter between this God - Father, Son and Holy Spirit, whose life is actual as a power which generates human freedom - and this human being - the one whose liberation is a summons to responsibility".
 Situated in God's self-revealed covenant in Christ, the fullness of human freedom is revealed in Jesus, the obedient Son.
 God freely pardons, removes shame, encounters humanity in grace and love, and overcomes death.
-Thus, we are called to be free in the obedient, loving response which corresponds to God's own being90.
-It is because for Barth the non-competitive freedom of God is God's inexhaustible capacity to be God for us in Christ that he can see clearly human freedom as the joyful and active consent to the mystery of divine grace - for God has set us free to be like Jesus91.
+Thus, we are called to be free in the obedient, loving response which corresponds to God's own being.
+It is because for Barth the non-competitive freedom of God is God's inexhaustible

-^{88.} CD IV/1, pp. 89-90.

-^{90.} J. Thompson, Christ in Perspective: Christological Perspectives in the Theology of Karl Barth, Grand Rapids: Eerdmans 1978, p.
+- 88. CD IV/1, pp. 89-90. - 89.
+Webster, Barth's Moral Theology, p.
+102. - 90.
+J. Thompson, Christ in Perspective: Christological Perspectives in the Theology of Karl Barth, Eerdmans, Grand Rapids 1978, p.
 102.